ai4pm/TLGP_v0/README.md

 ## Hardware requirements

-We recommend using a GPU (V100) to speed up the running process of our software.
+We recommend using a GPU (V100) for optimal software performance.

 # Installation Guide